Converging Evidence Overview

 Category of stress → system domain activation

-Model: The category of stress (genetic, chronic, situational) determines which regulatory system domains are activated following BH4-mediated pathway shifts.
+Model: The category of stress, genetic, chronic, or situational, determines which regulatory system domains are activated following BH4-mediated pathway shifts.

 Converging research